Cleveland Clinic: Growth of specialization

 Cleveland Clinic built new operating rooms in the early 1970s to accommodate the growth of cardiac surgery.
 The Martha Holden Jennings Education Building opened in 1964, with an auditorium named for Dr. Bunts.
 A new hospital building (currently home to Cleveland Clinic Children's Hospital) opened in 1966, and a research building opened in 1974 (demolished in 2007).
 A pathology and laboratory medicine building was constructed on Carnegie Avenue in 1980.

 William S. Kiser, chairman of the board 1977–1989, led the development of a strategic plan to accommodate growing patient volumes in the late 1970s.
 This resulted in a group of buildings known as the Century Project.
 Completed in 1985, the Century Project includes a 14-story outpatient building (now known as the Crile Building) designed by architect Cesar Pelli.

 In September 2014, the Cleveland Clinic opened the center for Functional Medicine, directed by Mark Hyman.
 Other alternative medicine offerings at the Cleveland Clinic, such as reiki and hypnotherapy, came under controversy in 2017 after a then-Cleveland Clinic physician published an anti-vaccine article. then-CEO Toby Cosgrove stated that this was in response to patients who "want more than conventional medicine can offer."
 Nonetheless, shortly afterward, the hospital stopped selling some homeopathic products and discontinued online sales of wellness products.

+In 2026, under threat from the Trump administration Department of Justice, the Cleveland Clinic agreed to open the nation's second "detransition clinic" for those who had previously received transgender healthcare - this development shortly following a similar arrangement involving Texas Children's Hospital.